-(b)/(c) Services are furnished in accordance with the service plan.
+(b)/(c) Services are furnished in accordance with the service plan - DSDS staff contact new Waiver participants within 10 days of the prior authorization date to ensure the services have begun and meet the participant's needs.
 The waiver provider is required to ensure prompt initiation of authorized services, not to exceed seven (7) days of the prior authorization date.
 When services are not initiated within the required time, the provider reports this information to DSDS.